-Due to \tool's lazy enforcement, models can load successfully despite being instantiated with stub objects.
-To further ensure that our benign models are robustly instantiated for inference, we evaluate these models with a more rigorous test suite of inputs during inference.
+Due to \tool's lazy enforcement, models can load successfully with incomplete attributes.
+To further ensure that the benign models are robustly instantiated with all attributes needed for inference, we evaluate these models with a more rigorous test suite of inputs.
 We investigated the libraries that successfully load models with stub objects, \ie Flair, PyAnnote, YOLOv5, and YOLOv11.

-For each library, we find an extensive evaluation dataset to test each loaded model with: for Flair, we used various Named Entity Recognition and Universal Dependencies~\cite{universaldependencies} datasets that come pre-packaged with the Flair library~\cite{flair-datasets}; for PyAnnote, we used the AISHELL-4 speech dataset~\cite{aishell4}; for YOLOv5 and YOLOv11, we used the 2017 Test Images Common Objects in Context dataset~\cite{microsoft-coco}.
+For each library, we find an extensive evaluation dataset to test each loaded model: for Flair, we used various Named Entity Recognition and Universal Dependencies~\cite{universaldependencies} datasets that come pre-packaged with the Flair library~\cite{flair-datasets}; for PyAnnote, we used the AISHELL-4 speech dataset~\cite{aishell4}; for YOLOv5 and YOLOv11, we used the 2017 Test Images Common Objects in Context dataset~\cite{microsoft-coco}.

 For each model that \tool successfully loads, we evaluate the model on the dataset and ensure that the models do not raise security errors (\ie they do not access any stub objects).